kgalliher/pro-createrecords-addin/Docs/README.md

     an existing record.
 Make sure that record for the specific AFC log does not already exist or that the AFC log has been assigned to you in Message Central.
- 4.

-Once added, the geoprocessing tool named *Synchronize Street Addresses 1.0.0* may be used either independently or within an ArcGIS Pro task.

-> #### Warning:
-> There is a limit of 25 or more rows that will be inserted at one time from the sync street address view into the street information table.
->

-If within a [task](https://bit.ly/3f1EpUC), there is no user input required, so it can be a task hidden to the user.
-If the tool fails, it will report warnings or errors to the display.
-If there are no rows in the view to be synchronized then a warning is displayed alerting the user.
-This can be supressed when used in a task because the user does not need to know.

 ----
 ## Revision History